weslleytavares2009/weslleytavares2009/README.md

 **`Programamer (Software-Development/Automation)`**

 I'm currently an indie programmer working for myself.
 I started learning programming at the age of 12 creating ROBLOX games and now, at 15, I'm focusing on learning everything that programming can offer me.
-I'm currently learning **C-Sharp, Java and SQL**.
+I'm currently learning **C-Sharp, SQL, C++ & OpenGL**.
 I'm self-taught and learned most programming concepts by myself.
 Additionally, I'm also taking a **C-Sharp & SQL** course in ***Microlins***.
 I love programming and I hope to create something really special one day!

    <p align="left">
       <a href="https://github.com/weslleytavares2009/weslleytavares2009/issues">